Halena Wilson: International Ladies’ Auxiliary to the Brotherhood of Sleeping Car Porters

 In 1937, at the directive of A. Philip Randolph, the Colored Women's Economic Council merged to form the Ladies Auxiliary to the Brotherhood of Sleeping Car Porters, with Wilson at the helm.
 Wilson saw her role as president to be that of an educator, writing several articles for the Black Worker, setting up a scholarship fund for local members, fundraising for the union, and encouraging all local chapters to run local educational campaigns focused on the benefits of unionization.

 Wilson was also a huge proponent of co-ops, and wanted to ensure that women who were members of the ladies auxiliary, whether employed or unemployed, were conscious of their buying power.
 She leveraged consumer cooperatives in the auxiliary, attempting to ensure that money stayed within the labor movement rather than being used for sellers that did not support them.
 These activities "shows how the co-op strategy was developed among Black activists between 1935 and 1952, and sheds light on African American women’s roles in advancing and implementing that strategy."

 Later years

 Wilson served as the president of the Auxiliary to the BSCP until 1956, when the Brotherhood voted to dissolve the Ladies Auxiliary, at which point Wilson, whose health was failing, stepped down and turned over her responsibilities to A. Philip Randolph.
-Wilson's husband had passed away in 1955, but the BSCP continued to pay her yearly salary so long as she did not remarry.
+Wilson's husband had died in 1955, but the BSCP continued to pay her yearly salary so long as she did not remarry.
 In her last years, Wilson was confined to a wheelchair and struggled with heart disease.
 She died on April 16, 1975.